yangxr1995/nvim-magic/README.md

 A pluggable framework for integrating AI code assistance into Neovim.
 The goals are to make using AI code assistance unobtrusive, and to make it easy to create and share new flows that use AI code assistance.
 Go to [quickstart](#quickstart) for how to install.
 It currently works with [OpenAI Codex](https://openai.com/blog/openai-codex/).

 ## Features

+- Completion
+- Docstring
+- Alteration
+- Chat

+When using chat, the window you focus on when you start the chat will be selected for the rest of the session.
+Until nvim is closed or until you manually reset the chat (<Leader>mcc).
+If text is selected in the visual, this information is passed along the question but hidden from the convo-window.
+See the demo gif below.

 ### Completion (`<Leader>mcs`)